antonfirsov/docs/2017/08-Aug/fsharp/fs-netcore2-update-roadmap.md

 Erasing Type Providers work with [this workaround](https://github.com/Microsoft/visualfsharp/issues/3303) today.
 In the near future, this won't be necessary.

 Generative Type Providers are still unsupported and with now workaround.
 They depend on APIs which are not yet available on .NET Core.
-There is no ETA.

 ### 4. Why is the Visual Studio tooling for .NET Core still not ready?